matfish2/vue-tables-2/readme.md

   `count` `number` - Total count before limit.

-### Events

-Listen to events using the `bus` you pulled above.
-E.g:

-      bus.$on('vue-tables.loaded', function(data) {
-          // Do something
-      });

-`vue-tables.loading`

-Fires off when a request is sent to the server.
-Sends through the request data.

-`vue-tables.loaded`

-Fires off after the response data has been attached to the table.
-Sends through the response.

-You can listen to those complementary events on a parent component and use them to add and remove a *loading indicator*, respectively.

 ### Programmatic reload

 At times you might want to refresh the data as a reaction to data alteration on the server-side.